jusjmkim/pennapps-ruby-workshop/ruby-workshop.md

 # Model
 * The model is the layer of the application with the crux of the logic.
 * It should be the main place where the database is accessed.
-* The classes you wrote in homeworks 2 and 3 would be in the model layer.
 * The naming convention is the singular form of the name.

 !SLIDE large